vinayakvision/samsung-riscv/README.md

    </details>

+---

 <details>
-<summary> <b>Task 2:</b>The task involves reviewing both C-based and RISC-V-based lab videos to understand the nuances of compiling C code for different architectures.
+<summary> <b>Task 2:</b> The task involves reviewing both C-based and RISC-V-based lab videos to understand the nuances of compiling C code for different architectures.
 Afterward, you are required to execute the process of compiling the C code using two distinct tools: the GCC compiler and the RISC-V compiler simulator.
 This will allow you to demonstrate your ability to work with both compilers, providing insights into how the C code is processed and converted into machine-readable code for each specific architecture.</summary>
 <br>

 Task is to analyze the SPIKE simulation performance using RISC-V GCC with -O1 and -Ofast optimization levels.